spayot/wordle/README.md

 ## Method and Results

 ### Heuristic
-* the $entropy=\sum p * log_2(1 / p)$ measures the expected information gain, i.e. how much a possible guess word is expected to reduce the number of possible solutions on average (in other words, the weighted average of all possible outcomes)
+* the $entropy=\sum p * log_2(1 / p)$ measures the expected information gain from a given guess word, i.e. how much that guess is expected to reduce the number of possible solutions on average (in other words, the weighted average of all possible outcomes)
 * v1: considers a list of 13k words without factoring in prior knowledge about the actual set of possible solutions (all 13k words are equally considered possible)
 * v2: list of actual possible solutions (2.9k words) is used as prior.
 * v3: same as v2, but entropy is calculated over 2 steps (expected information gain given best next guess following original one and guess outcome)